zuozhenggh/learning-library/data-management-library/database/hybrid-adg/setup-environment/setup-environment.md

      ![](images/image-20201030100144873.png)

-## **Step 4:** Connect to your Instance
+## **STEP 4:** Connect to your Instance

 ### MAC or Windows CYGWIN Emulator

-3. Open up a terminal (MAC) or cygwin emulator as the opc user.
+1. Open up a terminal (MAC) or cygwin emulator as the opc user.
 Enter yes when prompted.

      ````
      ssh -i ~/.ssh/optionskey opc@<Your Compute Instance Public IP Address>
      ````

-4. After successfully logging in, proceed to Step 5.
+2. After successfully logging in, proceed to Step 5.

      ```
      ssh -i labkey opc@xxx.xxx.xxx.xxx